 The M2M-PC System is an M-code interpreter which allows the Lilith Modula-2 compiler and its output to be executed on the IBM-PC running MS-DOS 2.0 or later.
-It can also be run on a Windows XP system under cmd.exe.
 Refer to the Modula-2 Handbook for instructions on how to use the system:

 The third Lilith Modula-2 compiler was released in 1985.
 It is a single-pass compiler developed by J. Gutknecht and N. Wirth and compiles about four times faster than the earlier multi-pass compiler.
 An executable version of this compiler runs on the Lilith emulator EmuLith but a copy of the source code cannot currently (Jul 2019) be located.
 Please email chris at cfbsoftware.com if you have any information that could help us obtain a copy.

 This source code is of a version of the single-pass compiler which generates native code for the Motorola MC68000 and MC68040 microprocessors.
 Refer to the file copyright contained in the zip file for the relevant licensing conditions.